 No Well construction permit application will be considered complete within the Hydrologically Connected Area until the appropriate Variance is approved.

-Any person wishing to develop New Groundwater Irrigated Acres using a new Well may request a Variance for both construction of the Well and development of the new acres using one variance application form.
+Any person wishing to create a New Groundwater Depletionusing a new Well may request a Variance for both construction of the Well and development of the new acres that cause the New Depletion using one variance application form.

-Sections 46-707(2), 46-714(2) and 46-714(3) of Nebraska Revised Statutes provide several exemptions and exceptions to the limitations imposed by Section 46-714(12).
-Some of the exceptions depend on the discretion of the District.
-These include:

-Replacement Wells.
-Water Wells defined as Replacement Wells by the District, but the consumptive use of such Wells cannot exceed the consumptive use of the Groundwater use it is to replace;

-Good Cause Variance.
-Water Wells and increases in Groundwater irrigated acres for which a Variance is granted by the District for good cause shown.

 Variance Application Periods.

-The Board will establish application periods for development of New Groundwater Irrigated Acres in the Hydrologically Connected Area annually.
+The Board will establish application periods for submitting requests to create New Groundwater Depletions in the Hydrologically Connected Area annually.
 Variance requests must be fully completed and received by the District by the end of the application period.
 Incomplete and late applications will not be processed, but returned to the applicant.

 Variance Application Process.